janpajic/janpajic/README.md

 # Hi there, my name is Jan Pajić 👋✨

-🌱 With a strong background as a **Startup Manager**, I've helped nearly 60 startups take off, integrating new projects and products into established corporations across Central Europe.
+🌱 With a strong background as a **Startup Manager**, I've helped 19 startups take off, integrating new projects and products into established corporations across Central Europe.
 This experience ignited my passion for IT, leading me to develop a strong skill set in **project management**, **cloud infrastructure**, **DevSecOps automation** and **app development**.
 Now, with over 7 years in IT, I help businesses bridge technical challenges with solutions that are both innovative and scalable.

 ---